nefedovnd/Life_expectancy_and_GDP/README.md

 # 🌎 Life expectancy and GDP relationship across countries.

-This is my second Pyhton project (of Codecademy data science course) This project analyses whether there is a relationship between economic performance of a country and life expectancy of its citizens.
+This is my second Pyhton project (of Codecademy data science course).
+This project analyses whether there is a relationship between economic performance of a country and life expectancy of its citizens.

 Project aims: